thoughtco/statamic-ab-tester/README.md

 ### Outputting experiments
 This add-on will automate the display of the variants, knowing when the item is augmented and switching it as appropriate.

-If you are using full static caching, this won't work as Statamic is never booted, and you will need to use {{ nocache }} alongside the tags this addon provides to run your experiments.
+If you are using full static caching, Statamic is never booted, so you will need to use `{{ nocache }}` alongside the tags this addon provides to run your experiments.

 ### Static caching